-Ascot Veterinary is able to provide parasite control by means of injections, tablets, chewables, spot ons and collars for your small animals.
-Our veterinarians provide expert advice managing fleas, heartworms, intestinal worms and other parasites that your pet may encounter.
+Ascot Vet provides top-notch parasite control solutions to keep your small animals healthy and happy.
+Our experienced nurses and veterinarians offer expert advice on managing fleas, heartworms, intestinal worms, and other parasites your pet may encounter.

-Dirofilaria immitis, commonly known as heartworm, is a serious and potentially fatal disease in dogs.
-While prophylactic treatment has reduced the incidence of heartworm, prevention is still required.
+Heartworm: Heartworm, caused by Dirofilaria immitis, is a severe and potentially fatal disease in dogs.
+Though prophylactic treatment has greatly reduced its incidence, prevention remains important to the difficulty in testing for and treating the infection.
 Adult heartworms, found in the heart and large vessels of infected dogs, can live up to five years and produce millions of young larvae.
-The larvae live in the bloodstream and small vessels and are passed between dogs by mosquitos; eventually developing into adult worms.
-Infected dogs may not present with symptoms for up to two years, and by then cases may be quite advanced.
-Clinical signs involve a chronic cough, weakness, lethargy and shortness of breath.
-Preventative treatments are incredibly effective in protecting your dog against infection.
+These larvae reside in the bloodstream and are transmitted between dogs by mosquitoes, eventually developing into adult worms.
+Clinical signs may take up to two years to appear, and by then, the cases can be advanced.
+Preventative treatments are highly effective in protecting your dog from heartworm infection.

 Mites: Mites are tiny parasites that can infect dogs and cats, causing various skin conditions and discomfort.
 Common types include Sarcoptes, Demodex, and Ear mites.
 Infestations can lead to intense itching, hair loss, and skin irritation.

 At Ascot Vet, we can tailor parasite control plans to suit your pet’s individual needs.
 Puppies and kittens should be treated every two weeks, while adult pets should receive treatment every month to three months, depending on which product is used.
 Longer acting injections and spot ons are also available for adult dogs and cats.
 Our range of treatments ensures your pet stays parasite-free and lives a healthy life.
 Contact our team for more information, or to book a consultation.